Mijick/NavigationView/README.md

     ...
 }
 ```
-- By calling one of the static methods of NavigationManager:
+- By calling one of the static `NavigationManager` methods:
     - `NavigationManager.pop()`
     - `NavigationManager.pop(to type:)` where type is the type of view you want to return to
     - `NavigationManager.popToRoot()`